mgroves/GtkSignage/README.md

 The update script will pull the latest code / dependencies and prompt for a reboot.

 Notice these scripts refer to 'prod' branch.
 Consider that to be 'release'.
 I.e. any updates to that branch will be pulled in the next update.

+The update script will:

+1. Installs required system packages in case anything is missing or changed.
+2. Pulls the latest code from the prod branch of the GitHub repo.
+3. Verifies and activates the virtual environment.
+4. Reinstalls or updates Python dependencies from requirements.txt.
+5. Skips setup prompts — preserves existing .env and config files.
+6. Offers to reboot to apply updates immediately.

 ## Usage